microsoft/ELL/INSTALL.md

 Building with makefiles on UNIX
 -------------------------------
-On unix systems, the easiest way to build EMLL is to use cmake to create a makefile, and then run the makefile to build the libraries.
+On unix systems, the easiest way to build ELL is to use cmake to create a makefile, and then run the makefile to build the libraries.
 Invoke cmake as follows:

     > cmake -G "Unix Makefiles" ..